Antonomasia3/lmao/Weather.md

 Displays only an icon indicating the current conditions.

 ![image](https://user-images.githubusercontent.com/6503598/151263519-b8e19125-29ee-4783-b06c-d9a95ede1079.png)

+**Temperature only** and **Temperature and description**

+These two are exactly like their counterparts above, only that the icon is not displayed.

 When clicked, it expands into a panel near the corner of the screen, showing you a brief forecast for the coming days, plus more details about the current conditions, and a glance at what's coming up in the next hours.
 In fact, it's exactly the same weather widget that Google presents [in their search pages](https://www.google.com/search?q=weather), only this time it's integrated right into the taskbar, complete with Mica material support.